Category: Payment Plans

 10 December, 2022 | Payment Plans

 Settle Tax Debt With an IRS Partial Payment Installment Agreement If a taxpayer cannot afford to pay their full tax bill, the IRS will sometimes agree to settle some of the taxes owed.
 This can happen in a few different ways, including offers in compromise, currently not collectible status, and partial payment installment agreements.
 This guide looks at the IRS Partial Payment Installment Agreement.
-This is when...
+This...
 CONTINUE READING